 If people reply to a group email post, can the reply be sent to the original sender rather than the group?

 Yes.
 You may set your Google Group to post replies to the entire group, to the author of the message only, to the owners of the group, or to a custom email address you specify.

 Are there ready-made groups for sharing outside my instance?

-Yes, there are some groups that include everyone. in SIL, Wycliffe USA and Global Alliance to avoid potent misuse, contact SIL Google Admin.
+Yes, there are three groups that include everyone in SIL, Wycliffe USA and Wycliffe Canada.
+To avoid potential misuse, contact SIL Google Admin.